-Once you discover that you have this serious infection you should go straight to your dentist right away.
+Once you discover that you have this serious infection you should go straight to your dentist in Austin right away.
 Your dentist will then begin the procedure by sedating you and removing the pulp, or damaged part of your tooth, and clean it thoroughly removing any infection.
 This may require drilling into the root of your tooth which is why the procedure is called a root canal.

 The procedure itself is relatively painless.
 However, the pain does not typically subside from the infection itself for a measure of days after the procedure is completed.
-Your dentist can prescribe pain management medications for you if desired.
+Your dentist in South Austin can prescribe pain management medications for you if desired.
 If you live in Austin and believe that you are in need of a root canal procedure, then please contact Lifetime Smiles Cosmetic Dentistry as soon as possible to see if you can still save your tooth.

 If you need more information on root canal and root canal treatment, then you can book an appointment with the dentist in Carrell Oaks at Lifetime Smile Cosmetic Dentistry.